 Secondary teacher - Science and maths

 Stacey is the kind of teacher we all wish for.
-She's enthusiastic about the science she teaches, cares about her students, and spends her spare time running the school's drama group.
-Find out more:
+She's enthusiastic about the science she teaches, cares about her students and spends her spare time running the school's drama group.

-Job description: Teaches biology, mathematics and general science to secondary students; produces the school play; coordinates the school's entry in the Rock Eisteddfod competition.
+Job description: Teaches biology, mathematics and general science to secondary students, produces the school play, coordinates the school's extracurricular music program.

 Subjects studied: Biology, Chemistry, Mathematics (2 units) and English.

-Further training: Stacey has a Bachelor of Science and Bachelor of Education from Monash University (4 years).
+Further training: Bachelor of Science and Bachelor of Education from Monash University (4 years).

 Despite her parents' advice, Stacey has just completed her first year on the job as a secondary school science teacher.
 "Both of my parents are teachers and they were always telling me not to become one," she says with a laugh.